ayomideesam/featured-books/README.md

 - │   ├── 📄 styles.css          # Compiled CSS output // this is been used
 - │   └── 📄 styles.scss         # Source SCSS file with variables and mixins // not been used
 - ├── 📁 fonts/
-- │   └── 📄 inter.css           # Local Inter font definitions
+- │   └── 📄 font.css           # Local Google Sans font definitions
 - ├── 📁 assets/                 # Project assets (recommended)
 - │   ├── 📄 favicon.ico         # Site favicon
 - │   └── 📄 preview.png         # Project screenshot